mirdan08/appunti-obsidian/RB/Robotics.md

 1. scan image left to right and top to bottom until you get an edge
 2. link the edge with the previous one and search for other edges in its neighbourhood
 3. if there is 1 edge got to 2 , if 2 are present pick one and store the others if no neightbors are present it is a boundary end , if others are stored pick one a and go to 2 again or go to 1.

+## ROS

+ROS is a meta operating system and works as a middleware, it gives:
+- distributed processing
+- package management
+- public repository and API
+- suport to different languages like python,C++,java and matlab We have a ROS master acting as a name serve fora nod to node connection and manages communication between nodes, each node registers at startup with the master and communication without the master is impossible.
+ A node is the smallest unit of processor running in ROS, usually one node for purpose is recommended. the communication happens with XMLRPC communicating with the master and uses XMLRPC/TCPROS of TCP/IP when communicating between nodes.

+nodes are organized in packages that are individually compiled ,executed and managed and communicate like we have said before.

+a package is the basic unit of ROS, a ROS application is developed on a package basis and the package contains either configuration file to launch other packages or nodes.
+Each package contains the file snecesary to run it including ROS dependency libraries for running processes,dataseta and configuration files.

+a node sends or receives data between nodes via a message and mesages are variable like integer,floating point and boolean. a nested message structure ccontains another messages or an array of messages that can be used in the message.

+message delivery happens using TCPROS and UDPROS and topic is used as unidirectiona message delivery while service is used in bidirectional message delivery where request and response are involved.

+We use publish-subscribe approach , apublisher publishes information in atopic with the master which send a mossage to the subscriber nodes interested inthe same topic.

+analagously the term subscriber reive message to from the topic it is subscribed to and register its iinformation to a topic with the master and recevies information when it is pulbished in the topic.

+this is an asynchronous communication method based on these two actoers, usually sensor data is sent.